natalijapav/PortfolioTesting/5. API tests/README.md

-# 📦 Swagger Petstore API Testing with Postman
+# 🧪 Swagger Petstore API Testing with Postman

-This project contains my practice collection for testing the **Swagger Petstore** REST API using **Postman**.
+This project showcases my **API testing practice** using the [Swagger Petstore](https://petstore.swagger.io) demo API.
-The goal is to demonstrate how I design and execute API tests, including positive and negative scenarios, chaining requests with variables, and writing basic Postman test scripts.
+The goal was to practice designing, executing, and validating **API requests and responses** in **Postman**, through realistic QA workflows and mini end-to-end scenarios.

 ---